 how to use a cookie stamp

-Cookie stamps are fun and easy to use, and you get a fancy cookie effect in an instant.
+Cookie stamps are fun and easy to use, and you get a fancy cookie effect instantly!

 - It’s essential to use the right dough ~ choose a recipe made for stamping, or choose a firm gingerbread, shortbread, or other type of non-spreading dough that will hold the shape of the stamp as it cooks.